wvhulle/rust_presentations/traits_type_elision.md

 - References: `&T`
 - Slices: `&[T]`
 - Tuples

+Algebraic data types
 - Structs
 - Enums

-Standard library data types
+Generic standard library data types

 - Collections: `HashMap`
 - Result
 - Option
 - Future

 <!-- column: 1 -->

+### Algebraic data types

+---

 ### Polymorphic functions

 Functions that take a type parameter.

 - Can be free-standing (outside `impl` blocks)
-- Inside an `impl` block
+- Methods inside an `impl` block

 You can start with a free version and then an `impl` version.